MatanSofer/AOOP/README.md

 <img src="https://github.com/MatanSofer/AOOP/blob/main/img/Logo.gif?raw=true" alt="Logo" class="center">
      </h1>

-     This project is a simplified simulation of a spreading virus using binomial distribution , drawn map representing location and hazzard level of each settlement , mutation chart and more.
+     This project is a simplified simulation of a spreading virus using the binomial distribution, a drawn map representing each settlement's location and hazard level, mutation chart, and more.
    <hr>

    In this project we demonstrate our knowledge in: